samuelthomas2774/nxapi/README.md

 Alternatively the [imink API](https://github.com/JoneWang/imink/wiki/imink-API-Documentation) can be used by setting the `NXAPI_ZNCA_API` environment variable to `imink`. (`NXAPI_ZNCA_API=imink nxapi nso ...`)

+> Since v1.3.0 the default API to use will be fetched from my server and can be changed without an update to nxapi.
+To force the use of the splatnet2statink and flapg APIs, set the `NXAPI_ZNCA_API` environment variable to `flapg`.

 nxapi also includes a custom server using Frida on an Android device/emulator that can be used instead of these.

 This is only required for Nintendo Switch Online app data.
 Nintendo Switch Parental Controls data can be fetched without sending an access token to a third-party API.

 This is really annoying.
 Initially the Nintendo Switch Online app didn't perform any sort of client attestation at all, then Nintendo added a HMAC of the id_token, timestamp and request ID to app/web service login requests, using a secret key embedded in the app, which was soon discovered.
 Nintendo later updated the app to use a native library (`libvoip`, which is also used for the app's VoIP features) to do this, and still no one knows how it works.
-(To make things even more confusing, the function, `genAudioH`/`genAudioH2`, always returns a different result, even when given the same inputs.)
+(To make things even more confusing, the function, `gen_audio_h`/`gen_audio_h2`, always returns a different result, even when given the same inputs.)

 The reason Nintendo added this is probably to try and stop people automating access to their app's API.
 I really hope that's wrong though, as then Nintendo would be prioritising that over account security, as most people seem ok with sharing account credentials to access the API.
 (And it's not stopping anyone accessing the API outside of the app anyway.)